 Clickable image polls, Q&A polls, and Ranking polls do not accept text responses.
-The presenter must have a PollEv.com voting page to use these poll types.
+The presenter must have a PollEv.com response page to use these poll types.

 You can test drive your poll from the audience’s perspective with the handy, built-in testing tool.
 When your poll is open, the menu at the top right contains a Test tab.
 Click that tab to experience the way audience members will join your session and/or respond.

 Step 1.
 Choose a response mode from the How people can respond menu.
 You can try Presenter Session or Keywords mode.

 Step 2.
 Open the Test tab at the top of the menu.
 For Presenter Session, you can try joining the session and casting an A, B, C response.
 For Keywords mode, you can try texting in an auto-generated code as a response.
 You can try web responses or text responses by switching between the two tabs at the top of the test panel.